davestewart/alias-hq/docs/README.md

 ### API

-Further information on how to use Alias HQ
+The API allows you to query configured paths and use them in your target framework:

 - [API](api/api.md)
   <br>A simple guide on Alias HQ's simple API